deleterium/SmartC/README.md

 Did you like the project?
 Consider be owner of one SmartC NFT keyword.
 The smart contract is online at S-2Z65-L478-VKD4-386YY.
 More information on my [personal page](https://deleterium.info/NFT/).
 Check also other [commemorative](https://deleterium.github.io/SmartC/commemorative/) smart contracts.
 My address on signum: S-DKVF-VE8K-KUXB-DELET.

 ## Social media
-Join **SmartC Compiler** server in Discord to stay tuned on news or make questions.
+Join [SmartC Compiler](https://discord.gg/pQHnBRYE5c) server in Discord to stay tuned for news or ask questions.